honestbleeps/BabelExt/README.md

 - You're good to go!
 If you just want to try out the BabelExt kitchen sink demo, navigate to [http://babelext.com/demo/](http://babelext.com/demo/)

 - Further Safari development information can be found at [https://developer.apple.com/library/safari/#documentation/Tools/Conceptual/SafariExtensionGuide/Introduction/Introduction.html](https://developer.apple.com/library/safari/#documentation/Tools/Conceptual/SafariExtensionGuide/Introduction/Introduction.html)

+## Resetting extension data ##

+If your extension uses storage or preferences, you will need to test the extension data with different stored values.
+Apart from Safari, all the browsers let you creat add multiple profiles ("users" in Chrome), so you might want to create throwaway profiles for use during testing.

+Private browsing isn't much help here, as some private browsing data will be initialised from your public data.
+If you find profiles too much effort, Chrome/Opera also let you clear extension data by deleting all files matching <profile_directory>/Local*/*<extension_ID>*

 ## Releasing packages ##